Google Search Generative Experience

 Next Steps

-Businesses would also be smart to continue diversifying the channels from which they derive traffic.
-Regardless of SGE’s impact, websites that wholly rely on one medium for their visitors put themselves in dangerous territory.
+It remains wise to continue diversifying the channels from your site derives traffic.
+Regardless of SGE’s future, websites that wholly rely on one medium for their visitors put themselves in dangerous territory.
 Businesses should strive to create social content that engages followers to interact with their website, foster industry relationships that result in referral links, and build brand awareness that drives direct traffic.